julianschroeter/19CproseCorpus/README.md

 # 19CproseCorpus
 ## General remarks
-This repository contains the `19CproseCorpus`, a collection of 19th century narrative prose and novellas that provides balanced samples of serially and non-serially published texts from all major contemporary media formats.
+This repository contains the `19CproseCorpus`, a collection of currently 1236 (April 2025) 19th-century works of narrative prose fiction including 3894 episodes.
+The corpus provides balanced samples of serially and non-serially published texts from all major contemporary media formats.
 The repository provides:
-- A description of the corpus (see section on `Corpus description` in this file below and additional visualizations and tables in the `figures` folder).
+- A description of the corpus (see section on `Corpus description` in this file below and additional visualizations and tables in the `figures` and `tables` folders).
-All figures can be reproduced based on the python scripts in the `code` folder provide a picture of the structure of the corpus with regard to the distribution of genres and media types over time.
+All figures, tabels, and restuts can be reproduced based on the python scripts (explore_corpus.py on the level of whole works and explore_episodes_corpus.py on the level episodes) in the `code` folder provide a picture of the structure of the corpus with regard to the distribution of genres and media types over time.
-The output_explore_corpus.txt file in the data folder records the actual output of the script ´explore_corpus.py` (date: XX.03.2025).
-- Python scripts allowing for an exploratory overview of the corpus (in the `code` folder.
-The scripts use functions and classes from the ´preprocessing´ module.
 For using the scripts see section on `Usage` below.
-- Document-term matrices `dtm` of the corpus according to different corpus releases (in the `data/dtm` folder).
+- A Document-term matricx `dtm` of the corpus according to different corpus releases (in the `data` folder).
-- A metadata table including a wide range of media-historical context (`Bibliographie.csv`).
+- A metadata table including a wide range of media-historical context (`Bibliographie.tsv`).